repomesh/Integuru/README.md

-# Integuru
+# Integuru v0

-An AI agent that generates integration code by reverse-engineering platforms' internal APIs.
+First version of the AI agent that generates integration code by reverse-engineering platforms' internal APIs.

-## Integuru in Action
+## Integuru v0 in Action

 ![Integuru in action](./integuru_demo.gif)

-## What Integuru Does
+## What Integuru v0 Does

 You use ```create_har.py``` to generate a file containing all browser network requests, a file with the cookies, and write a prompt describing the action triggered in the browser.
 The agent outputs runnable Python code that hits the platform's internal endpoints to perform the desired action.